elastic/connectors-ruby/docs/CONNECTOR_PROTOCOL.md

     }
   };
   index_name: string; -> The name of the content index
-  worker_hostname: string; -> The hostname of the worker to run the job
   indexed_document_count: number; -> Number of documents indexed in the job
   indexed_document_volume: number; -> The volume (in bytes) of documents indexed in the job
-  deleted_document_count: number; -> Number of documents deleted in the job
+  last_seen: date; -> Connector writes check-in date-time regularly (UTC)
   metadata: object; -> Connector-specific metadata
-  created_at: date; -> The date/time when the job is created
   started_at: date; -> The date/time when the job is started
-  cancelation_requested_at: date; -> The date/time when the cancelation of the job is requested
-  canceled_at: date; -> The date/time when the job is canceled
+  status: string; -> Job status Enum, see below
-  completed_at: date; -> The data/time when the job is completed
+  trigger_method: string; -> How the job is triggered.
+Possible values are on-demand, scheduled.
-  updated_at: date; -> The date/time when the job is updated }
+  worker_hostname: string; -> The hostname of the worker to run the job }
 ```